AUTHOR'S NOTE

 </html>

-The mathematical symbol≡, synonymous with the two-way street sign ↔ and an indicator of logical equivalence, had piqued my interest as the monetary unit of a blockchain currency, in addition to being a symbol of no change of state incomputing.
+, which is synonymous with the two-way street sign ↔, had piqued my interest as an indicator of logical equivalence and the monetary unit of a blockchain currency.

-This book poetically features adapted texts fromabout.awalkaday.art — a single page dating from the project's early days — illustrated with visually evocative awalkaday photographs.
+This book poetically features adapted texts from about.awalkaday.art — a single page dating from the project's early days — illustrated with visually evocative awalkaday

 Its pages tell the tale of a human wanderer, portray traces of what was seen, felt, done and lived from an objective perspective, and also hint at what has come to pass during a long-lasting march.